-Music venue apologises for 'neo-Nazi' gig
+Music venue sorry for 'neo-Nazi' gig

 Cardiff venue apologises for 'neo-Nazi' Infernal War gig

-A popular music in Cardiff venue has apologised after inadvertently allowing an alleged "neo-Nazi" style band to play.
+A popular music venue in Cardiff has apologised after inadvertently allowing an alleged "neo-Nazi" style band to play.

 Polish band Infernal War played in front of a crowd of 300 people at The Globe on Tuesday.